- A level (Pearson)

 - 2 years

 This course is a fascinating exploration of the mind and behaviour.
-We will study the everyday and yet remarkable functioning of the human brain and consider what happens when the processes that we take for granted malfunction, for example the effects of dementia on memory or the neurochemical imbalances in the schizophrenic brain.
+We’ll study the everyday and yet remarkable functioning of the human brain and consider what happens when the processes that we take for granted malfunction, for example the effects of dementia on memory, or the neurochemical imbalances in the schizophrenic brain.

-The first year of the course covers many aspects of psychology, including social, cognitive, clinical and criminal, as well as a variety of learning approaches which give a broad understanding of the theories and research studies that underpin the subject.
-This is a subject with diverse approaches and you can expect to visit a variety of themes - including the functioning of PET scanners, calculating a Mann-Whitney statistical test and even considering whether you could ever be persuaded to electrocute a complete stranger!
+The course covers many aspects of psychology, including social, cognitive, clinical and criminal, as well as a variety of learning approaches which give a broad understanding of the theories and research studies that underpin the subject.
+This is a subject with diverse approaches, and you can expect to visit a variety of themes - including the functioning of PET scanners, calculating a Mann-Whitney statistical test and even considering whether you could ever be persuaded to electrocute a complete stranger!

-As well as classroom-based lessons, group activities, and educational visits – you will also undertake independent research for which you will devise and conduct experiments, questionnaires or observations, apply the correct statistical analyses and draw logical conclusions in relation to your findings.
+As well as classroom-based lessons, group activities, and educational visits – you’ll also undertake independent research devising and conducting experiments, questionnaires or observations, applying the correct statistical analyses and drawing logical conclusions in relation to your findings.